 - Welch’s ANOVA error rates have a much smaller range of 0.046 to 0.054.

 In fact, it’s fine to use Welch’s ANOVA even when your groups do have equal variances because its statistical power is nearly equivalent to that of the Classic test.
-Welch’s ANOVA is an excellent analysis that you can use all the time for one-way ANOVA.
+Welch’s analysis of variance is an excellent analysis that you can use all the time for one-way analysis of variance.
 It completely wipes away the need to worry about the assumption of homogeneous variances.

 In this example, our data are the ground reaction forces that are generated by jumping from steps of different heights.
 You can download the CSV data file for the WelchsANOVAExample.